Elevation: 7,470 ft

-From the road junction, bushwhack W up steep, thick desert scrub to reach the South Ridge.
+From the road junction, bushwhack west up steep, thick desert scrub to reach the south ridge.
 Once on the ridge (which is rather ill-defined until a few hundred feet higher), follow a good game/sheep trail on the ridge crest in open desert scrub all the way to the narrow summit ridge.
 This narrow ridge section has two false summits on it, one of which has a decent cairn on it.
 This ridge section is a mix of talus/scree and short scrub.

 There are four (4) potential summits for Peak 7470.
 According to the USGS topo map, all four summits are above the 7,400-foot contour interval.
-Summit #1 is at the S end of the narrow ridge crest and is clearly NOT the high point.
-Summit #2 is at the N end of the narrow ridge crest and, with a cairn atop it, appears to be the high point.
-However, the large summit area to the NE of this point appears to be higher.
-It turns out that Mr. Altimeter shows this summit at 5 feet lower than the large summit area to the NE, confirming what Mr. Visual sees.
+Summit #1 is at the south end of the narrow ridge crest and is clearly NOT the high point.
+Summit #2 is at the north end of the narrow ridge crest and, with a cairn atop it, should be the high point.
+However, the large summit area to the northeast of this point appears to be higher.
+It turns out that my altimeter measures this summit as five feet lower than the large summit area to the northeast, confirming what a visual observation suggests.

-To reach the true summit area (as indicated by LOJ), you must follow the ridge NE, dropping 70 feet to a brushy saddle along the way.
+To reach the true summit area (as indicated by LOJ), you must follow the ridge northeast, dropping 70 feet to a brushy saddle along the way.
 Bash your way up through desert scrub for 75 vertical feet to reach the large summit area at Summit #3.
-This summit is at the S end of the larger summit area and is a mix of forest and open scrub.
-The actual high point here is a clump of willows.
+This summit is at the south end of the larger summit area and is a mix of forest and open scrub.
+The actual high point is a clump of willows.

-Peak 7470 has a beautiful Southeast Ridge that curls SW as it descends to the canyon floor.
-After ascending the South Ridge, this descent route makes a perfect loop.
+Peak 7470 has a beautiful southeast ridge that curls southwest as it descends to the canyon floor.
+After ascending the south ridge, this descent route makes a perfect loop.
 From Summit #4, return S to Summit #3 on the open, south edge of the ridgeline.
-Follow the ridge SE then S then SW to return to the canyon floor at the unmarked road junction that sits at the base of the prominent gully that splits the South Face of Peak 7470.
+Follow the ridge southeast then south then southwest to return to the canyon floor at the unmarked road junction that sits at the base of the prominent gully that splits the south face of Peak 7470.
 This ridge descent is initially on a pleasant combination of scree and short scrub.
 However, as you approach the final drop to the canyon floor, you reach a very unpleasant, flat section of thick, tall scrub and willows.
 Bash your way through this garbage to make the final steep descent down the nose of the ridge to the road junction that awaits you.
 You will find several sheep trails on this nose to ease your descent.

-If you plan to climb nearby Peak 7389/Middle Sister, you get a fantastic view of the northern and western aspects of the peak as you descend the Southeast Ridge/South Spur of Peak 7470/North Sister.
-That visual encouraged me to change my ascent route from the [planned] North Ridge to the Northwest Face.
-The Northwest Face has much more open terrain than the tree-clogged North Ridge, though the Northwest Face is a steep endeavor.
+If you plan to climb nearby Peak 7389/Middle Sister, you get a fantastic view of the northern and western aspects of the peak as you descend the southeast ridge/south spur of Peak 7470/North Sister.
+That visual encouraged me to change my ascent route from the [planned] north ridge to the northwest face.
+The northwest race has much more open terrain than the tree-clogged north ridge, though the northwest face is a steep endeavor.
 This is called “last-minute” recon but, as a mountain climber, you must do it.
-I was able to establish the exact line up the Northwest Face from my vantage point on the Southeast Ridge/South Spur of Peak 7470.
+I was able to establish the exact line up the northwest face from my vantage point on the southeast ridge/south spur of Peak 7470.

 Mountain Range: Peale Mountains